SuperManEver/SuperManEver/README.md

 ⚡ About Me

-My name is Nick, a Full-Stack developer.
+My name is Nick, I'm a Full-Stack developer.

 ## 🛠️ Skills